Lerato-25/covid19-data-analysis/README.md

 ---

 ##  Outcome
-This project strengthened my ability to clean, analyse, and visualise data using Excel.
-It also improved my understanding of how data can be used to support decision-making in real-world scenarios.
+This project strengthened my ability to clean, analyse and visualise data using Excel.
+It also improved my understanding of how data can be used to support decision making in real-world scenarios.

 ---